spacetelescope/jwst/docs/jwst/skymatch/description.rst

 images into a mosaic.
-When running the ``skymatch`` step in a matching mode, it compares *total* signal levels in *the overlap regions* of a set of input images and computes the signal offsets either for each image *or a set/group of images* that will minimize -- in a least squares sense -- the residuals across the entire set.
+When running the ``skymatch`` step in a matching mode, it compares *total* signal levels in *the overlap regions* of a set of input images and computes the signal offsets either for each image *or a set/group of images* (see Image Groups section below) that will minimize -- in a least squares sense -- the residuals across the entire set.
 This comparison is performed directly on the input images without resampling them onto a common grid.
 The overlap regions are computed directly on the sky (celestial sphere) for each pair of input images.